billpmurphy/pychan/README.md

 ```

 When any of these update methods are called, previously stored `Page`, `Thread`, and `Post` are clobbered by the new objects created from the most recent API request.
 This means that if you have a `Board` object and call `update_from_index()`, all of the `Thread` objects contained in that `Board` will be overwritten with new `Thread` objects.
 Any information about individual `Post` objects in those pre-existing `Thread` objects will not be preserved.

+In accordance with the official API policy, pychan cannot send more than 1 request per second.

 Again, see the `help` page or the `pychan.py` source for more details.